magichourhq/magic-hour-node/README.md

 ```

 Valid values are: `none`, `error`, `warn`, `info`, `debug` (case insensitive).
 If not set, defaults to `info`.

-> [!WARNING]
-> Any API call that renders a video will utilize frames in your account.

 ## Module Documentation and Snippets